AnnieVo09/AnnieVo09/README.md

 - 👩‍🎓I'm currently doing Master at [UTS](https://www.uts.edu.au/)

--  I’m pursing Data Analysis and Machine learning, also learning a bit about AI.
+-  💻I’m pursing Data Analysis and Machine learning, also learning a bit about AI.
 I'm aim to find a Data Analyst position after graduation in 2025

 - ⚡ Fun fact: Coffee and soft drinks?
 Not my cup of tea!